datmemerboi/Movie-Checklist/README.md

 As an avid movie lover, I have a large list of movies completed and yet to watch.
 As I had to keep track of them, here's an application to checklist the movies you have completed.

 You will require *Python, PyQt5, MongoDB* and *MongoClient*.
-After installing these, just run `index.py`.
+After installing them, just run `index.py`.

 *Note:*